todvora/wsdl-preview/README.md

 minor modifications due to the nature of this Firefox plugin (extracted styles) and due to formatting of results page (added css ids and classes).

-## Safety
+## Privacy Policy
 The plugin neither use any external resources nor sends anywhere the WSDLs itself.
 The XSLT transformation is stored locally and executed also locally in your browser.
 There is no usage tracking, ping or calling home.
 It should be safe to use the plugin for exploring private, company internal or unpublished WSDLs.
 The complete source codes are provided on [github.com/todvora/wsdl-browser](https://github.com/todvora/wsdl-browser).

 The plugin does not communicate with the webservice itself and does not provide any functionality to do so.
 It only reads the WSDL and displays it in another tab.

 ## Licence
 [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt)